A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U, V | W | X, Y, Z

 Website: baldwin.alacourt.gov

-Fine payment information for cases handled by the Baldwin County District Attorney’s Office is available online.
+Fine Payment information for cases handled by the Baldwin County District Attorney’s Office including Child Support, PTI fees and Child Support is available online.

 Visit: baldwincountyal.gov/government/district-attorney/pay-fines